-The Independence Fund is an entirely 100%, all-volunteer non-profit whose Board of Directors is comprised entirely of combat veterans.
-The Independence Fund believes that for the complete physical and emotional healing of our severely injured veterans to occur it will take the unified effort of governmental, corporate and private entities all working together towards a common purpose that is bigger than ourselves.
+The Independence Fund believes that healing of our severely injured Veterans while working together towards a common purpose is bigger than ourselves.
+For the complete physical and emotional healing of our severely injured Veterans to occur, it will take the unified efforts of government, private and corporate entities all working together towards a common purpose that is bigger than ourselves.

 Because members of the military and their families are stationed worldwide and must often travel great distances for specialized medical care, Fisher House Foundation donates "comfort homes," built on the grounds of major military and VA medical centers.
 These homes enable family members to be close to a loved one at the most stressful times - during the hospitalization for an unexpected illness, disease, or injury.
 Online donations can be made in honor of or in memory of an individual or organization.

 Doctors Without Borders is an international medical humanitarian organization created by doctors and journalists in France in 1971.
 Today, Doctors Without Borders provides independent, impartial assistance in more than 60 countries to people whose survival is threatened by violence, neglect, or catastrophe, primarily due to armed conflict, epidemics, malnutrition, exclusion from health care, or natural disasters.
 Doctors Without Borders provides independent, impartial assistance to those most in need.
 Doctors Without Borders also reserves the right to speak out to bring attention to neglected crises, challenge inadequacies or abuse of the aid system, and to advocate for improved medical treatments and protocols.